kenwals/BoWood-Audio/README.md

 #### Icons

-Font Awescome is used for icons
+Font Awesome is used for icons

 #### Images

-Images are sourced from unsplash and site owner.
+Images are sourced from Unsplash and the site owner.

 #### Fonts